 Memorable Manitobans: John Roderick “Jack” Lindsay (1901-1998)

-Born at Winnipeg on 10 October 1901, son of Norman James Lindsay and Rose Irene Lindsay (1873-1963), he entered the grain industry in 1917 and became a renowned member of the Winnipeg Grain Exchange, serving as its Chairman (1951-1952) and President of the Canadian Consolidated Grain Company before retiring in 1959.
+Born at Winnipeg on 10 October 1901, son of Norman James Lindsay and Rose Irene Lindsay (1873-1963), he entered the grain industry in 1917 and became a renowned member of the Winnipeg Grain Exchange, serving as its Chairman (1951-1952) and President of the Canadian Consolidated Grain Company before retirement in 1959.

 His dedication to community service including the Community Chest, Winnipeg Chamber of Commerce, and the Family Bureau.
-He was a board member of St. Ignatius Church, Knights of Columbus, Sierra Club, St. Paul’s College, St. Paul’s High School, St. Joseph’s Vocational School, and Sisters of St. Benedict.
+He was a board member of St. Ignatius Roman Catholic Church, Knights of Columbus, Sierra Club, St. Paul’s College, St. Paul’s High School, St. Joseph’s Vocational School, and Sisters of St. Benedict.
 He was inducted into the Order of the British Empire (1946) and made a Knight of Saint Gregory for his wartime work for Church and state.

 “Manitobans,” Winnipeg Free Press, 1 July 1946, page 4.